-Originally launched at the Chelsea play space Apple Seeds, the Songs for Seeds program is now also offered at a number of locations in Manhattan, as well as in Clinton Hill, Brooklyn.
+Originally launched at the Chelsea play space Apple Seeds, the Songs for Seeds program is now also offered at a number of locations in the Manhattan and Brooklyn.
 Kids sing and play drums, guitars, and other instruments with the three-piece band.
 Classes also incorporate nursery rhymes, magic tricks, and animal sounds.

 TLB Music – Upper East Side